 MAT 458.
 TOPOLOGY.
 Fall, even years.
 Sets, closed sets, open sets, homeomorphisms and continuous mappings, connectedness, compactness.
 An introduction to homology theory.
-Corequisite:

-MAT 341.
+Corequisite: MAT 341.
+3 credits

 MAT 461.
 ABSTRACT ALGEBRA II.
 Spring, even years.
 Selected topics in algebra, including groups, integral domains, fields, field extensions and module theory.
 Prerequisite: MAT 362.
+3 credits

 MAT 465, 466.
 SELECTED TOPICS.
 Dependent upon the needs and interests of the students and faculty.
 Topics may include advanced study in linear algebra, complex analysis, geometry, real analysis, mathematical probability, statistics, or mathematical education.
 Prerequisite: To be announced with each topic.
+3, 3 credits

 MAT 496.
 INTERNSHIP/FIELD STUDIES.
 Provides an opportunity for students to earn academic credit for activities conducted outside of the University.
 Field studies, internships, summer research programs and career-related employment activities can qualify for credit under this course.
 Written proposals for such work must be developed by the student and the prospective field/employment supervisor and submitted to a divisional committee.
 Proposals must be submitted at least one month prior to the start of the course.
 The amount of academic credit to be earned will be determined by the committee based on the duration and quality of the experience, with a maximum of four credits through repeated enrollment.
 Prerequisite: MAT 341 with a cumulative grade point average of 2.5.
+I to 4 credits

 MAT 497, 498.
 SENIOR MATHEMATICS SEMINAR I, II.
 Topics of interest and importance to mathematics majors; an opportunity for development of independent skills.
 Prerequisites: MAT 397, MAT 398 and senior mathematics major.
 Corequisite: MAT 441.
+1, 1 credit

 MAT 499.
 INDEPENDENT STUDY.
 Reading and problem-solving in a non-elementary area of mathematics not otherwise available for the student.
 May be repeated for credit provided different topics are studied, but a student may not accumulate more than five credits.
 A written proposal must be submitted by the student.
 Prerequisites: Permission of a full-time faculty member and approval of the Mathematics Coordinator.
+1 to 3 credits